gary-vladimir/EvaluateNewsNLP/README.md

 Download the zip file and cd into the folder

-`cd` into your new folder and run:
+`cd` into your folder and add your api key in the .env file then run the following commands:

 -   `npm install`
 -   `npm run build-prod`
 -   `npm run start` to start the app
 -   this app runs on localhost:8081
+-   `npm run test` to make testing with jest